 From pop-up events at local festivals, Faires, and markets to more formal meetings in traditional settings, community outreach happened across the entire MAPA region.
-We had over XX number of attendees over the course of 53 engagement booths, focus groups, public open houses, and one-on-one meetings.
+We had 61 events ranging in size, location, and targeted demographics across the MAPA CSAP project area, including engagement booths, focus groups, public meetings, one-onone meetings, and community presentations.

 Type of Engagement # of Meetings

 Engagement Booths 20

 Focus Groups 8

-Public Open Houses 4
+Public Meetings 4

 One-on-One Meetings 21

-Community Presentations XX
+Community Presentations 6